denko-rb/denko/README.md

 Full list of supported mircocontroller platforms, interfaces, and peripherals is located [here](HARDWARE.md).

 ##### denko-piboard
-The [denko-piboard](https://github.com/denko-rb/denko-piboard) add-on gem, uses a Raspberry Pi's built in GPIO header instead of an attached microcontroller.
-Connect things directly to the Pi, and use the peripheral classes from this gem.
+The [denko-piboard](https://github.com/denko-rb/denko-piboard) gem adds a `Board`-compatible class for built-in GPIO headers on single-board-computers (eg. Raspberry Pi).
+Connect peripherals directly to the SBC, and use their classes from this gem.

 ##### mruby-denko
-A solo Raspberry Pi (or other SBC + microcontroller) is great if you need the compute power anyway, but what if you don't?
+A SBC (or computer + microcontroller combo) is great if you need the power anyway, but what if you don't?
 Why not run Ruby on the microcontroller itself?

-That's the goal of [mruby-denko](https://github.com/denko-rb/mruby-denko): write mruby on the ESP32, using peripheral classes as close to this gem as possible.
-Still early in development, so limited features, but already usable.
+That's the aim of [mruby-denko](https://github.com/denko-rb/mruby-denko): run mruby on the ESP32, using peripheral classes as close to this gem as practical.
+Still early in development (limited features), but already usable.

 ## Getting Started